 Often times I hear from fathers who are looking for someone to represent their son or daughter as they seek sponsorship to continue their racing efforts.
 The conversation usually goes along the lines of the son or daughter being the next Tony Stewart of Danica Patrick.
 I listen.
 I can tell the dad, that is who normally calls, is very proud.
 I wish them well and tell them I have no interest.
 Quite frankly I could not live with myself if I was able to gain sponsorship for a young kid and then have him or her be killed while racing.

-Bourcier, who I consider one of the best writers in the business, mentions a 15-year-old girl name Niokoa Johnson.
-She hit a concrete wall at a Florida track in March and died the next after- noon.
-She was driving a compact car in an entry- level stock car class.
+To give you an example, Bourcier, who I consider one of the best writers in the business, mentions a 15-year-old girl named Niokoa Johnson.
+She hit a concrete wall at a Florida track in March and died the next afternoon.
+She was driving a compact car in an entry-level stock car class.

 Niokoa’s car may have had a stuck throttle.
 Bones tells us about a kid named Tyler Morr.

 In 2012 he hit a wall at another Florida track.
 He died four days later.
 He was 12 years old.
 Yes that is correct, he was 12 years old.
 At that age I was still learning to ride my bicycle.
 What was the big hurry to get Tyler and Niokoa into racing full size cars?
 Did the children want to do it or was it parents or a parent pushing.
 Kids often do things to satisfy their parents.

 This comment by Bones really hit home.
 “There’s nothing honorable, poetic, or heroic about kids dying before they’re old enough to understand honor, poetics, or heroism.
 It is stupid, and only stupid.”
 I actually wanted to push the chair back from me desk and give Bones a standing ovation.